-Risk Engineering, Inc. was started in 1984 by our current President, Robin McGuire.
+Risk Engineering, Inc. was started in 1984 by Robin McGuire.
 Robin is a world-renowned expert in seismic hazard analysis and developed the first widely-used software programs used for probabilistic seismic hazard, named EQRISK and FRISK, while working with the US Geological Survey in the 1970s.
 These public-domain software codes are still in use today around the world, and have been the basis for many of the modern seismic hazard codes used by seismic hazard analysts.

 Risk Engineering began as an engineering company specializing in seismic hazard projects for some of most critical facilities in the world.
 We have been associated with projects in over 50 countries on every continent across the globe (see the link to our consulting projects.